Fiol Law Group|Posted in Car Accidents on April 23, 2018

 The insurance law does not, however, restrict the place in which a victim seeks medical attention.
 You can elect to wait and see your own doctor, as long as your appointment remains within the 14-day window.
 Note that acupuncturists and massage therapists no longer qualify as healthcare providers under Florida law as of 2013.

-For more information on car insurance laws in Florida, please get in touch with one of our car accident attorneys.
+For more information on car insurance laws in Florida, please get in touch with one of our Tampa personal injury lawyers. and injury lawyers in Wesley Chapel.